Configuration¶

 ignored-packages¶

 Exempt specific packages from policy evaluation.
-Each entry is a reason string that becomes part of the audit trail.
+Each entry is a reason string that ends up in the audit trail.

 [tool.license-audit.ignored-packages]